Skip to main content

 The bottom line

 Mucinex D (guaifenesin / pseudoephedrine) and Mucinex DM (guaifenesin / dextromethorphan) are two popular over-the-counter cough and cold medications.
-Both can help with chest and nasal congestion.
+Both can help with chest congestion.
 Mucinex D also relieves nasal congestion, while Mucinex DM can help quiet a cough.

-Mucinex DM is safer if you have high blood pressure.
-It also comes in more dosage forms than Mucinex D. Neither medication requires a prescription to purchase.
+You don’t need a prescription to purchase either one.
 But Mucinex D is kept behind the pharmacy counter, while Mucinex DM is out on the shelf with other cough and cold products.

 why trust our exports reliability shield